parshavjain/spring-assignment-solution-step3/readme.md

 ### Problem Statement

 In this case study, we will develop a RESTful application with which we will register a user, create a circle and delete a circle, add users to the circle, and send messages to various circle created.
 Also, we will perform authentication like login and log out.
-All these operations will be tested with the help of Postman API.
+Check the performance of the operations with the help of Postman API.

 ### Solution Step